This post contains affiliate links. Please see my disclosure about affiliate links here.

 Insurance excesses on rental cars are large for a good reason.
 I found driving in Sardinia to be reasonably do-able but other travellers’ accounts of driving elsewhere in Italy sound like the definition of madness.

-SOLO TRAVEL IN ITALY: BOOKS AND RESOURCES
+SOLO TRAVEL IN ITALY: RESOURCES

 Classic Italian films worth checking out are Cinema Paradiso and La vita è bella (Life is Beautiful).